Section 1 - Virtual Networks

 }

-The ordering of security rules doesn’t matter, however we recommend you add this just after the trusted-default
+The ordering of security rules doesn’t matter, however we recommend you add this just after the trusted-default policy.
+This is telling the firewall

 to allow traffic coming from the “untrusted” zone, internet traffic to your lab VNet in the “trusted” zone